 Water treatment facilities struggle to filter out all pharmaceutical drugs from the water.
 As of 2014, there were over 1,500 published reports of the occurrence of pharmaceuticals in sewage, surface waters, ground waters, and elsewhere.
 Because of these findings, most federal, state and local authorities are now recommending (and many requiring) that pharmaceuticals NOT be disposed in the toilet or sink.

-The Deterra pouch is made from environmentally friendly materials.
-Go to www.tekpaksolutions.com for more information.This allows for the degradation of the plastic pouch through the use of an organic additive that reacts with the microbes found in a landfill.
-The result is the release of water and carbon dioxide, with little organic biomass left behind.
+The Deterra pouch is made from environmentally sound materials.
+This allows for the degradation of the plastic pouch and zipper through the use of organic additives that are consumed by microbes found in landfills.
+The result is the release of the water and carbon dioxide, with little organic biomass left behind.
 This greatly reduces the amount of material left in landfills.
 The incineration process releases smog inducing gases, ozone depleting agents, carcinogenic compounds, and other by-products that can cause negative effects on the environment.

-In-home drug disposal is generally unregulated by federal, state or local authorities.
+At-home drug disposal is generally unregulated by federal, state or local authorities.
 Customers using Deterra in an institution should follow all federal, state and local regulations.
 We have found state and local authorities to be very helpful, and they can usually be conveniently contacted for questions.